benjaminbollen/EthKyiv2024-Circles-Commons/README.md

 We aim to divide bounty equal over the two tracks, but we reserve the right to make a final decision on how to distribute the total bounty after judging all submissions.

+**To hack on ideas for "Governing the Commons with Circles" we recommend to focus on the crux of your idea during the hackathon and treat Circles as a black box.
+For example, simply start by mocking Circles from a set of [ERC20 contracts, or an ERC1155 contract](https://github.com/OpenZeppelin/openzeppelin-contracts/tree/master/contracts/token) to represent the Group Circles of different communities.**

 ## Overview